TL;DR

 Only if you let it.
 A well-configured repricer is the opposite of a race-to-the-bottom tool.
 You set the floor, you exclude competitors you don’t want to chase, and you let the system hold the line.
 The aggressive sellers burn out their own margins.
 You hold yours.

-How long does setup take for an established catalog?
+How long does setup take for an established catalogue?

-For a serious catalog (10,000 plus SKUs), expect a guided setup process rather than a five-minute signup.
+For a serious catalogue (10,000+ SKUs), expect a guided setup process rather than a five-minute signup.
 The migration matters more than the speed of onboarding.
 A repricer that takes a day to set up properly will save you thousands compared to one you flip on in an hour and misconfigure.

 Where to go from here